 Have you ever wanted beastly muscles?
-The ones that can help you run faster, jump higher, or catch a salmon with the swipe of your hand?
-Okay, maybe not that last one, but the bear plank helps improve core strength and stability, which has several benefits to overall strength and performance.
+Ones that can help you run faster, jump higher, or perform better with a barbell in your hands?
+The bear plank helps improve core strength and stability without the need for complex equipment or a steep learning curve.

 This isometric exercise will not only torch your core, but it also activates muscles throughout your whole body.
-Not sure how to do it, or unsure of what we’re even talking about?
-Here’s how to do the bear plank.
+From newcomers to professional strength athletes, the versatility of the bear plank makes it a sure-fire way to grow, strengthen, and stabilize your trunk.

 - How to Do the Bear Plank